haproxy/haproxy/doc/lua-api/index.rst

   :param class_AppletTCP applet: An :ref:`applettcp_class`
   :param integer size: the required read size.
-  :returns: always return a string,the string can be empty is the connection is
+  :returns: always return a string, the string can be empty if the connection is
             closed.

 .. js:function:: AppletTCP.send(appletmsg)